 The Guidelines undergo formal minor revisions annually and major revisions every second year.
 Interim updates may however also be provide at any time the panels consider it necessary.

-The aim of the EACS Guidelines is to provide easily accessible and compre-hensive recommendations to clinicians involved in the care of people living with HIV (PLWH).
+The aim of the EACS Guidelines is to provide easily accessible and comprehensive recommendations to clinicians involved in all aspects of care.
+Unless mentioned otherwise, they always refer to the specific management of people living with HIV.